 For example, type in “move” or “mask” in the search box.
 The list will filter to show only items that mention those keywords.

-Vanderbilt University this week announced that fall semester classes will be offered in person.
+Vanderbilt University announced that fall semester classes will be offered in person.

 While the decision signals a step toward the life we recognize, it was made with an eye to the dynamic reality of the pandemic.
-The university’s priority remains ensuring the health and safety of students, postdocs, faculty and staff as much as possible, and current COVID-19 testing and safety protocols remain in place.
+The university’s priority remains ensuring the health and safety of students, postdocs, faculty and staff as much as possible.
 Should the status of the pandemic change dramatically over the spring and summer, or should public health guidance advise against in-person instruction, an alternative option may be required.

 Fall academic calendar